These guides are AI-generated educational summaries — not legal or medical advice.

 Not mentioning hospitalizations or minimizing them

-Why: Hospitalization at least once per year is a direct 100% rating criterion for severe IBD.
+Hospitalization at least once per year is a direct 100% rating criterion for severe IBD.
 Veterans often forget older hospitalizations or view them as 'routine' and fail to report them.

-Do this instead: Bring discharge summaries for all UC-related hospitalizations.
+Instead: Bring discharge summaries for all UC-related hospitalizations.
 State the dates, duration, and treatments received.
 If you have been hospitalized more than once in the past 12 months, state this clearly and prominently.

 Impact: Difference between 60% and 100%